 The bhuna style of cooking is also another staple found in the Bengali kitchen, which requires a slow-cooking method with some recipes taking up to eight hours of cooking.
 Meats or fish cooked in this delicacy have a more dry texture, as it is made only using a handful of curry sauce.

 But what makes these recipes truly stand out are the authentic Bengali ingredients that they use.
 Shatkora is a citrus lemon that is grown in Bangladesh, and used in rich recipes to balance the flavouring with a zingy taste.
 A popular meal that uses this is the beef shatkora, a fiery beef balanced with the sour taste of the shatkora.
+You’ll find this dish at authentic Bengali cafe Graam Bangla.

 The naga chili (naga morich) is also another staple ingredient in Bengali cuisine that is responsible for bringing out the spicier flavours within the dishes.
 Bangladeshi green chilli is another go-to to draw spicier elements to the curry tastes.
 Also, the Bengali uri is a bean similar to that of edamame beans, which is a type of green bean that is can be added to meals to give it a more earthy taste.